 Below is a short list of tools you can use for your visual content needs:

 - Canva: Infographics, blog headers, social media posts, and so on

-- Jing and Evernote Skitch: Screenshots with annotations
+- Snagit and Evernote Skitch: Screenshots with annotations

 - Pixabay and Pexels: Stock photos (Although I won’t rely on them as much — unless I modify the image with Canva)

 - Fiverr: Hire freelance graphic designers on the cheap